Jellby/Pegamoid/README.md

 To speed up the display of several orbitals and the computation of densities, Pegamoid uses some scratch disk space to store the computed basis functions.
-A file named ``pegamoid.cache`` will be created in a temporary location (typically inside the ``/tmp`` directory, the instance-specific path is given in the "About" window).
-For grids with many points and with many basis functions, this file can grow very large and even use up all available disk space.
-You can turn off this feature in ``File > Use scratch``.
+A file named ``pegamoid.cache`` will be created in a temporary location (typically inside the ``/tmp`` directory).
+For grids with many points and with many basis functions, this file could grow very large and even use up all available disk space.
+The maximum scratch size is by default 1 GiB, it can be changed through the environment variable ``PEGAMOID_MAXSCRATCH``, e.g.:

+    PEGAMOID_MAXSCRATCH=100MB ./pegamoid.py

+for a maximum size of 100 MB.
+If the scratch size is not enough to hold all basis functions at the current resolution, it will only be used when computing the densities.
+In the "About" window you can find the instance-specific temporary path, as well as the maximum cache size, the scratch size currently in use, and the recommended size to allow keeping a cache all basis functions.
 The scratch file and directory are removed on a clean exit, but if the program crashes or is otherwise abnormally interrupted, they may be left behind.

 Use with a remote connection
 ----------------------------